-In an earlier blog post about citizen information, I noted that some local governments had obtained local legislation to protect email subscriber lists from some kinds of public access.
+In this blog post about citizen information, I noted that some local governments had obtained local legislation to protect email subscriber lists from some kinds of public access.
 Effective April 21, 2011, that law now applies to all local governments.
 This post summarizes its provisions.

 S.L.
 2011-54(S 182) creates a new section in the public records law as follows: